 - Reference materials for students, faculty, or staff

-Examples include General Counsel's policies or Human Resources handbooks, where a printable version may be useful while the webpage remains the primary source of information.
+General Counsel's policy pages serve as a good example where a printable version can be helpful, while the webpage remains the primary source of information.

-By maintaining the accessible webpage as the source of truth and generating the PDF from that content, teams can reduce duplicated work while still meeting any legal printing or archiving needs.
+By maintaining the accessible webpage as the source of truth and generating the PDF from that content, teams can reduce duplicated effort of maintaining content in two places—both as a webpage and PDF—while still meeting any printing or archiving needs.

 Accessibility